Methodology

 Use of the Expert Edition should also form part of a comprehensive, risk-based compliance programme along with additional indicators and procedures relevant to the organisation's specific needs.

-Following the 2023 expert annual review meeting, the Basel AML Index made a small methodological change to better reflect the progress of jurisdictions that have graduated from FATF's so-called grey list of jurisdictions subject to increased monitoring.
-The change is implemented from 3 October 2023 for the Expert Edition and from 8 November 2023 for the Public Edition.
+The Basel AML Index methodological includes a small adjustment mechanism to better reflect the progress of jurisdictions that have graduated from the FATF's grey list of jurisdictions subject to increased monitoring.

-Jurisdictions that graduate from the FATF's grey list have necessarily made efforts to improve their AML/CFT systems in line with an action plan agreed with the FATF.
-However, the FATF does not reassess the effectiveness of their AML/CFT systems.
+Countries or jurisdictions that graduate from the grey list have necessarily made efforts to improve their AML systems in line with an action plan agreed with the FATF.
+However, the FATF does not reassess the effectiveness of their systems.
 This makes it likely that the jurisdiction's risk score on paper does not fairly reflect their progress in reality.

-To remedy this, the Basel AML Index methodology assumes that jurisdictions that have graduated from the grey list have improved the effectiveness of their AML/CFT systems to at least a moderate level.
+To remedy this, the Basel AML Index methodology assumes that countries that have graduated from the grey list have improved the effectiveness of their systems to at least a moderate level.

 For example, before being placed on the grey list, a Caribbean country was assessed as having the lowest score (0) in six of the FATF's 11 effectiveness criteria.
 After being removed from the grey list, the methodology assumes it has now achieved a moderate level (1) of effectiveness in those six criteria.